 Each laboratory should assay controls at levels in the normal, borderline and elevated range for monitoring assay performance.
-These controls should be treated as unknowns and values determined in every test procedure performed.
+These controls should be treated as unknowns and values Note: The relationship of absorbance to cut-off value is not determined in every test procedure performed.
 Quality control charts should be maintained to follow the performance of the supplied reagents.
 Pertinent statistical methods should be employed to ascertain trends.
 The individual laboratory should set acceptable assay performance limits.
-In addition, maximum light units should be consistent with past experience.
+In addition, maximum absorbance should be consistent with past experience.
 Significant deviation from established performance can indicate unnoticed change in experimental conditions or degradation of kit reagents.
-Fresh reagents should be used to determine the reason for the variations
+Fresh reagents should be used to determine the reason for the